Skip to main navigation Skip to search Skip to main content

 Research

-Jade's research interests include transnational organized crime, environmental crime, regulation and international law.
+Jade's research interests include transnational organized crime, environmental crime, regulation, and international law.
+I have a particular interest in fraud and corruption as it links to other transnational organized crimes.

 Education/Academic qualification